 No person shall be excluded from participation in, be denied the benefits of, or be subjected to discrimination in any program or activity available at New Hope of Indiana on the basis of race, color, sex, religion, creed, political belief, age, nationality, linguistic difference, sexual orientation, socioeconomic status, marital or familial status or disability.
 New Hope of Indiana seeks to create and maintain an inclusive environment and to make our website accessible to any and all users.
 If you have questions or comments regarding the accessibility of our website, please contact us.

 New Hope of Indiana has always supported social justice.
 Historically, our focus has been on justice for individuals with disabilities.
-However, we understand that social justice is more than that, and we support Black Lives Matter and other organizations seeking a more just society.
+However, we understand that social justice is more than that, and we support organizations seeking a more just society.
+We must examine how the racial injustice of the past and present continue in all aspects of our community, including our organization.
+We acknowledge that diversity, equity and inclusion must be intentional objectives in our organization.

 We utilize self-evaluation tools that focus on the lives and well-being of individuals served by New Hope in a variety of capacities.
 This includes an environmental review to assure that service sites are safe, pleasant and comfortable.
 Most importantly, this process focuses on interviews and observations of individuals receiving services as well as satisfaction surveys to collect feedback from those served and their family members or advocates.